 SBA Loan Life Insurance Requirements

 The Small Business Administration is one of the most essential parts of the government for small business owners, as the agency is uniquely responsible for overseeing and administering SBA loans that can help cover expenses and get smaller businesses off the ground.
 The administration has long worked to make these loans both more accessible to the public and less risky for the institutions that do eventually extend them to business owners.
+This is because the SBA does not directly lend to businesses (except in the case of Disaster Loans), banks do the loans and then the SBA guarantees a portion of the loan in order to make the loan less risky for the bank.
 One way to increase availability while reducing risk has been to require the attachment of a life insurance policy to the loan.

 This is not the first instance of a life insurance policy being required to collateralize a major loan, as the process is routinely done for other business loans, as well as certain loans for homeowners.
 The insurance policy is typically taken out in a term format, with a term that matches exactly the length of the loan’s repayment period.
 There are a number of key reasons for this requirement, and a number of key considerations to be made by borrowers who own a small business.